 Many products that are non-GMO certified will have a label on the package specifying that.
 Look for the non-GMO symbol on products when searching for a snack.

-People who follow the guidelines of vegetarianism do not eat meat, but depending on the type of vegetarianism diet, dieters will consume eggs and milk.
+People who follow the guidelines of vegetarianism do not eat meat, but depending on the type of vegetarian diet, dieters will consume eggs and milk.
 There are four main types of vegetarianism:

 - Lacto-Ovo vegetarian.
 Those who avoid all animal meat but will consume dairy and egg products